Key Information

 The Facility will provide an environment where children and young people experience the highest standards of child centred, rights-based and therapeutic care.
 It will also provide them with education, services and opportunities that support them to enhance connections and return successfully to the community.

-The Facility will have a non-institutional feel and be low-lying in the landscape.
+The Facility will have a non-institutional feel and made up of individual buildings.
 A ‘Building as Perimeter’ model has been adopted.
 This means views from within the buildings and houses in the Facility will have clear sight lines to the surrounding rural land and the hills forming the valley in which it sits.

 The large site (~32ha) allows the Facility to sit approximately 150m away from surrounding uses.
 It is expected that the open space around the Facility will continue to be used as horse grazing land.
 This provides further opportunity for windows from the facility to look directly out to the landscape.